xmlsummerschool/xmlss-xml-intro-vm-setup/README.md

-# The Complete XML Developer - Virtual Machine
+# cityEHR Workshop - Virtual Machine

-The following instructions will configure a Virtual Machine for the purposes of teaching "The Complete XML Developer" training course.
+The following instructions will configure a Virtual Machine for the purposes of teaching a cityEHR workshop.

 By the following these instructions you will have a Virtual Environment with the following software configured:

-* Ubuntu 22.04 (x86_64 or arm64)
+* Ubuntu 24.04 (x86_64)

 * Desktop Environment
 	* X.org